-She claimed the pair had argued before she heard a thump outside the Hawera home they shared with their daughter and discovered him unconscious.
+She claimed the pair had argued before she heard a thump outside the Hawera home they shared and discovered him unconscious.

 In his findings Coroner Tim Scott said Mouat had let himself down by his excessive drinking and ruled the death accidental, but noted Susan's 'bizarre' behaviour at the funeral, where she allegedly referred to herself as a murderer.

 Kawana-Mouat told the Herald on Sunday the family were immediately suspicious about Susan's involvement because of her subsequent behaviour.

 Kawana-Mouat said his stepmother put on a show at Bruce's tangi- "she would only come downstairs when people were there, and play the sorrowed wife, crying over his coffin"- and he was incredulous that she went shopping while Bruce was in intensive care.